How to Start a Coffee Shop

 Step 6: Apply for Business Licenses and Permits

-To serve food, you will need to have a food service license from your local health department to serve food.
-A few different license types are available, including a mobile and temporary licenses, and fees can range from $10 to hundreds of dollars a year.
-The health department will visit the store when first approving the license and then visit periodically again for future inspections.
+You will need to have a food service license from your local health department to serve food.
+A few different license types are available, including mobile and temporary licenses, and fees can range from $10 to hundreds of dollars a year.
+The health department will visit the store when first approving the license and then periodically visit for future inspections.
 If the store ever fails an inspection, you can lose your food service license.

-Some of the general local, state, and federal registrations most coffee shops need include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit.
+Some of the general local, state, and federal business registrations most coffee shops need include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit.

 Step 7: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a coffee shop is another.
 Funding to start a coffee shop business can be difficult.
 The borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up costs to get a small business loan.